lsst/pipelines_lsst_io/getting-started/coaddition.rst

 In this part of the :ref:`tutorial series <getting-started-tutorial>` you will combine the individual exposures produced by the ``singleFrame`` pipeline (from :doc:`part 2 <singleframe>`) into deeper coadds (mosaic images).
 The dataset that defines how images are reprojected for coaddition is called a **skymap**.
 The example repository has a skymap that we can use for this purpose.
-We will warp (reproject) images into that skymap.
+We will "warp" (reproject) images into that skymap.
 Then, you will coadd the warped images together into deep images.

 Set up